Ponyshow/pony-render/README.md

 [![Get it on npm](https://nodei.co/npm/pony-render.png)](https://nodei.co/npm/pony-render/)

-A fast markdown-to-HTML tokenizer and HTML renderer for creating (html-based) presentations.
-This is the core rendering engine for the [Ponyshow](http://github.com/PonyShow/ponyshow) presentation app and is compatible with the [Shower](https://github.com/shower/shower) HTML presentation library.
+A fast markdown tokenizer and renderer for creating beautiful HTML presentations.
+This is the core rendering engine for [Ponyshow](http://github.com/PonyShow/ponyshow) presentation app and is compatible with the [Shower](https://github.com/shower/shower) HTML presentation library.

-Based on Kramed by Aaron O'Mullan and Marked by Christopher Jeffrey.
+Based on Kramed (Aaron O'Mullan) and Marked (Christopher Jeffrey), this rendering engine adds additional tokens for parsing embedded options and rendering logic for creating semantic HTML output.

 ## Displaying Content

-For viewing rendered output, use the [ponyshow-web-client](http://github.com/ponyshow/ponyshow-web-client) library.
-This client library is optimized for `pony-render` and includes an updated Shower library, Prism and default CSS files.
+For viewing rendered output, you can use the [ponyshow-web-client](http://github.com/ponyshow/ponyshow-web-client) library or [Shower](https://github.com/shower/shower) framework.
+The Ponyshow web client is the main client library for [Ponyshow](http://github.com/PonyShow/ponyshow) and is optimized for `pony-render`.
+It includes a forked version of the Shower library, Prism and default CSS files.

 ## Why?

 Creating slides and delivering quality presentations is often a painful process to manage, especially for technical presentations.
-Markdown is great for writing content, but bad at presentations.
-This project resolves this issue by rendering Markdown into HTML-based Ponyshow presentations (on the fly).
+While markdown is great for writing content, it is bad for giving presentations.
+This project resolves this issue by rendering Markdown into semantically correct HTML that conforms to presentation purposes.
+It's also the heart of [Ponyshow](http://github.com/PonyShow/ponyshow).

 ## Install